WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 03 16 | Map Box and WX Map
+For the last few days we have been learning how to utilize APIs.
+This means we needed to create a few different mini and full Ls using popular mapBox and openWeather APIs.
+Yesterday, I completed a weather app that allows the user to input a location.
+That input is translated into coord and then sends the user to that place via the map display.
+It also populates the HTML with JS constructed HTML cards, showing dynamic data from the openWeather API.
+There were several items that needed to be worked through for this application to work properly.
+In truth, I am still noticing some 'bugs' that need to be fixed were this to be a final product for customer use.
+Here are the things I accomplished during the project:
+1. Accessing APIs for data
+2. Using GeoCode to find the lat long of an address based on User's input
+3. Using lat long to reposition the map
+4. Accessing reading materials to provide a 'fly over' animation
+5. Constructing JS functions to provide dynamic web content
+6. Incorporating marker interactiveness that allows users to drag it to a new place on the map...
+7. ...which also provides updated weather information based on the new location
+8. Included a dark mode

 ## 2022 03 11 | Catching Up
 Today we completed the AJAX assignments: Blog and Store.
 Both were completed.
 However, when I tried to add a second API to fill in data within each blog I would receive undefined.
 I understand that it is because of the delay.
 I'm trying to figure out how to keep that from happening.
 As for the Map stuff, I'm slowly working through it.
 Physically, I'm dealing with dry eyes.
 That is slowing my progress.